datumorphism/datumorphism.github.io/content/wiki/machine-learning/neural-networks/artificial-neural-networks.md

 f(x) = \frac{1}{1+\exp(-x)}.
 $$

-One important reason for chosing this is that a lot of expressions can be calculated analytically and easily.
+One important reason for choosing this is that a lot of expressions can be calculated analytically and easily.

 {{< message title="Fermi-Dirac Distribution">}}